agronholm/typeguard/docs/userguide.rst

 finally compiling the modified AST into byte code.
 This code is then used to make a new function object that is used to replace the original one.

+.. note:: You should always place this decorator closest to the original function,
+    as it will not work when there is another decorator wrapping the function.
+    For the same reason, when you use it on a class that has wrapping decorators on its methods, such methods will not be instrumented.
+In contrast, the import hook has no such restrictions.

 Using the import hook
 ---------------------